Our story started 40 years ago with a casual gallery in the basement of Howard Sivertson’s home, run by daughter Jan Sivertson.

 Sivertson Gallery was now selling art from a small, white house in downtown Grand Marais, a stone’s throw from Lake Superior.

 Jan began collaborating with emerging northern artists including Betsy Bowen, Liz Sivertson, Jim Brandenburg, Dave Gilsvik, Rick Allen, and others.
 The region’s many assets—animals, landscapes, history, and unique lifestyle and community—were being expressed through their art.
-This original group of artists are still selling their work at Sivertson Gallery, 40 years later—and are known nationally for their creativity and talent.
+This original group of artists are still selling their work at Sivertson Gallery, over 40 years later—and are known nationally for their creativity and talent.

 Early on Jan also traveled to far north Canada and Alaska and brought the work of many Inuit sculptors and Cape Dorset printmakers back home to Sivertson Gallery.
 The gallery grew, evolved, and expanded in the creative community of Grand Marais.